mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 ## Create the configuration
 1. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

-The template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and cloud specific DNS resolvers. [enterprise type="inline" size="small" /]
+The Enterprise template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and cloud specific DNS resolvers. [enterprise type="inline" size="small" /]

-This template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]
+This Open Source template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]

 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
-For parameters descriptions and configuration examples, see the [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).
+For parameter descriptions and configuration examples, see the [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).

 **Tips:**

 - If AWS DNS IP is not available in your country, you can replace the AWS DNS IP servers `8.8.8.8` and `8.8.4.4` with your local DNS servers.
-- If you specify `master_discovery: static`, you must also create a script to map internal IPs to public IPs on your bootstrap node (e.g., `genconf/ip-detect-public`).
+- If you specify `master_discovery: static`, you must also create a script to map internal IPs to public IPs on your bootstrap node (for example, `genconf/ip-detect-public`).
 This script is then referenced in `ip_detect_public_filename: <relative-path-from-dcos-generate-config.sh>`.
-- In AWS, or any other environment where you can not control a node's IP address, master_discovery needs to be set to use master_http_load_balancer, and a load balancer needs to be setup.
+- In AWS, or any other environment where you can not control a node's IP address, master_discovery needs to be set to use master_http_load_balancer, and a load balancer needs to be set up.

 [enterprise]
 ## Enterprise template